Raku/RakudoCIBot/docs/db-schema.md

 id
 fk-test-set-id
 creation As Timestamp
-test-started As Timestamp
+test-started-at As Timestamp
-test-finished As Timestamp
+test-finished-at As Timestamp
 ciplatform-identifier
     - azure
     - OBS